bintangyosua/AlisaDjs/readme.md

 </div>

 # 🤖 Alisa (Discord Bot)
-> Alisa is a Discord Bot built with discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)
+> Alisa is a Discord Bot built by discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)

 ## Using the Official Alisa Bot